- Why should you create a fintech app?

 Fintech market segmentation

-The segments of the global fintech market include deployment mode, application, technology, services, and end user.
+ents of the global fintech market include deployment mode, application, technology, services, and end user.
 Based on application type, apps are typically divided into the types mentioned above.
 Based on deployment mode, the market is divided into On-premise and Cloud segments.
-Based on application type, the market is divided into Payment & Fund Transfer, Loans, Insurance & Personal Finance, Wealth Management, and others.
 API, Artificial Intelligence, Blockchain, Process Automation, and Data Analytics are the segments based on technology.
-Finally, the market is divided into two categories based on the end user: banking and insurance.

 Payments and fund transfers, personal finance, loans, insurance, and other services make up the services segment.
-Payments and fund transfers accounted for over a third of global revenue recently, dominating the market.
+Payment options and fund transfers accounted for over a third of global revenue recently, dominating the market.
 This niche will be driven by the rising need for mobile-based financial services that enable fund transfers and payments.
-The segment will rise as a result of new inventions that make secure and convenient payments possible.
+The segment will rise due to new inventions that make secure and convenient payments possible.

 From the end-user perspective, banking dominates the fintech market and probably will continue to do so for the years to come.
 Numerous crises have acted as drivers for the growth of the fintech market, so investments in the industry have risen.
 The sector’s expansion is also a natural reaction to the weaknesses in the conventional financial services sector that are revealed both during and after the crisis.

-Recent developments in fintech make use of cutting-edge technology tailored for certain uses or industries.
+Recent developments in fintech use cutting-edge technology tailored for specific uses or industries.
 Increasing competition in the industry pushes rising automation and digitalization of banking.